Aefalshaw/Daily_Grind/README.md

-Application demonstrating knowledge of simple Javascript concepts.
+Application demonstratring basic concept knowledge of HTML/CSS/Javascript.
+The user is able to interact with the application and change the appearance of the application based on the day of the week.